givo/nested-crud/README.md

 * Collection interface
 * Single tone interface
 * Nested collections
-* Single tone and collection helpers
+* In memory single tone and collection implementation included
 * `express` based

-## How to use
+## How does it works

 The special thing about this library is the fact that you can nest collections within collection.
 The library knows how to propagate within your collections untill it reaches the wanted resource, for example: